BenSturgeon/website/content/about.md

 # About me

 This page is a long description of me, and is somewhat autobiographical in nature.
-It currently is a bit of a snapshot of me at age 25 while I live in Cape in 2022, but I tried to include some timeless ideas too.

-I am a human male.
-I measure 192cm in height.
-I currently weigh about 78kg.
-I am trying to eat vegetarian, though I sometimes take meat when it is offered by others.

-I live in Cape Town, but I would like to experience what it's like to live in many other places.
-The longest I've stayed in another country was for 2 months in Japan.
-I have an unusual enthusiasm for Japan, and find many aspects of the culture extremely aesthetically appealing to me.
-In particular a feeling of sacredness and sincerity towards one's work and actions.
-I would love to live there one day, but right now America is also an appealing place to me mostly because of the kind of AI work that is happening there.

-Reading is a huge passion of mine.
-Currently I consume most of my books through audio, and find it difficult to find the time to sit and read.
-I definitely feel I am hugely missing out on the opportunity to take notes as I read, as I often find those notes come back in wonderful ways, but right now I can barely imagine finding the time to sit down for reading sessions.
+I hope to convey both the raw facts and some of the important ideas which have shaped me over the years.

+1066
+: September.
+Harald Hardrada, King of Norway, invades England : October.
+William of Normandy defeats and kills Harold II at Hastings.

+1070
+: William the Conqueror subdues the north of England
+: First Norman stone castle is built in Wales.

+1076
+: 'Revolt of the Earls' ends with the execution of Waltheof, Earl of Northumbria.

+1077
+: Bayeux Tapestry illustrating the Battle of Hastings is completed.

+1085
+: Domesday Book is instituted to survey the English lands of William the Conqueror.

+1086
+: Landholders swear loyalty to William the Conqueror at Salisbury.

+1087
+: William the Conqueror dies at Rouen, Normandy.

+1087
+: William II is crowned at Westminster Abbey.

 I have, as of 2020 been a user of Linux.
 In my beginner stages of Linux I used Ubuntu and switched to Arch after a few months.
 I've since become a huge fan of the feeling of control, stability and flexibility of Arch.
 There were a few panic stages when I was still learning the system, and I honestly still feel like quite a newbie as I haven't been experimenting much in the last few months, but I still want to call myself a fan.

 I studied computer science and philosophy, and spent 5 years studying them at university.
 I then pivoted into AI after becoming incredibly inspired from reading the book Life 3.0 by Max Tegmark.
 I decided that AI was the most important problem of our time and that I was in a good position to contribute towards solving the problem of AGI.
 I am currently unsure of what exactly that will look like, but I believe in a lot of the ideas espoused by the Effective Altruism movement, and have been trying to get more of the skills required to work in AI safety.
-For me, these involve software engineering, machine learning, and deep learning.
+For me, these involve software engineering, machine learning, deep learning, as well as writing and research.

 Currently I work at Cape AI, which is an AI consulting firm based in Cape Town.
 It's a very pleasant place to work, with fantastic people, and lots of interesting problems to be exposed to.
-I feel very fortunate to be able to do the kind of work that I do, but I am trying to spend a lot of time outside of work hours learning so that I can eventually work directly on AI safety issues.
+I feel very fortunate to be able to do the kind of work that I do.

+I am a strong believer in self-development and self-education.
+In line with this belief I chose to pursue a self-study approach to AI in my career rather than to continue down a research path at university.
+I experienced the effectiveness with which it is possible to self-teach while I was working as an intern and decided that a lot of the curriculum at university seemed to cover stuff I was familiar with already, and came with the cost of tuition and following class schedules.

 I have spent most of my life in South Africa.
 I was born at home in Parkhurst Johannesburg (I think) and spent my early years growing on a farm in Lanseria.
 As I got larger my parents decided to grow me in the city of Johannesburg itself.
 Eventually they separated, and each individually moved to Cape Town where I would spend my teenage years.